MOST RECENT

 25 Years of Age and Older

-If you are at least 25 years of age, you are not required to take any courses prior to taking your Texas driving test, however you must still pass the same examinations and receive a learners permit before scheduling a road test.
+If you are at least 25 years of age, you are not required to take any drivers ed courses prior to taking your Texas driving test, however you must still pass the same examinations and receive a learners permit before scheduling a road test.
 Make sure to get a lot of driving practice before you hit the road with a DPS examiner.

 What to Expect on The Driving Test

-First thing you should remember is that you have to make an appointment for your drivers test, the DPS does not accept walk ins.
-Schedule the test well in advance, as sometimes you have to wait quite a while for your appointment.
+First thing you should remember is that you have to make an appointment for your road test, the DPS does not accept walk ins.
+Schedule the driving test well in advance, as sometimes you have to wait quite a while for your appointment.
 School holidays are usually the busiest days for driving examiners, so schedule your test during other periods, if possible.

 During your Texas driver's test, you are tested on four main subjects: